 <What do you mean?> Glaw murmured, the words slippery and unshapely on his tongue.

 <Your leaders do not tell you much, it seems.> There was a note that could have been concern in Lykos' voice, but Glaw quickly brushed it off as the faint echo created by the impressive size of the cellar. <Every drop of your kind's blood spilled in our woods gives more power to the barrier your "Emperor" cursed us with.
 The further into our woods your soldiers die, the weaker our guards become.
+Better to send them back to you lulled by high doses of poison.
 Letting you die here, in the middle of our city...I wouldn't dare imagine what that would lead to.>

 That got Glaw's attention.
 He struggled to get his eyes open, to sit back up, but every bone in his body felt like it was made of led.
 Soft darkness soon claimed him.
 The last sound he heard before falling asleep were Lykos’ steps as he left the room.